kernel-patches/bpf/Documentation/networking/ethtool-netlink.rst

 A bigger CQE can have more receive buffer pointers, and in turn the NIC can transfer a bigger frame from wire.
 Based on the NIC hardware, the overall completion queue size can be adjusted in the driver if CQE size is modified.

+``ETHTOOL_A_RINGS_HEADER_DATA_SPLIT_THRESH`` specifies the threshold value of header / data split feature.
+If a received packet size is larger than this threshold value, header and data will be split.

 CHANNELS_GET
 ============